markrai/seen/README.md

   - C:/Users/you/Pictures:/photos:rw
 ```

-With this mapping in place, Nazr can always resolve the real file even when running in a different environment.
+With this mapping in place, Seen can always resolve the real file even when running in a different environment.

 ## Testing